GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/10.191-200/07.Come-Out-in-the-Sunshine/docs.md

 O dwell in his presence,
 Where no shadow mars;
 Reflecting his beauty,
 You'll shine as the stars.

-null
+[Chorus]

 ```